MLB 09: The Show: Gameplay

 The game also features pitch analysis, a breakdown of all the pitches thrown during the current game being played.
 This feature is also available for batters, and the batter analysis allowed for a breakdown of how a batter has performed.
 SportsConnect Online User Tracking (SCOUT) allows players to set their game preferences, store them on the server, and then allow the system to look for a Quick Match with an opponent that fits their criteria.

 The game also features live MLB updates in-game, as well as SportsConnect Headline News.
 In addition, SportsConnect provides weekly roster updates that can be downloaded onto the console.

 Reception

 The PlayStation 3 version of MLB 09 The Show received "universal acclaim", while the PlayStation 2 and PSP versions received "generally favorable reviews", according to Metacritic.

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated MLB 09: The Show for "Sports Game of the Year".